So, you just got the phone call: You got the new job; now you’re a new manager! Hooray!

 4) Don’t carry all the water yourself.
 Delegate!
 Give assignments that line up with what people want, and ask for help.

-Any other tips for new managers on how they can skillfully assume a new role in tricky circumstances?
+New managers, never fear!
+Follow these tips for how you can skillfully assume a new role in tricky circumstances.